01442 838195

 New-vauxhall-astra-header

-Another firm favourite with first-time car owners, or ones who just want faff-free driving, it’s the Vauxhall Astra.
-If affordability is your thing, the good news is that the Astra fares well against tough competitors like the Ford Focus and the Volkswagen Golf.
-It’s not even much slower than its rivals either, taking only 9.7 seconds to 0-62mph as this 1.2 Turbo SRi, which is only 1 second behind the Golf 1.5 TSI Evo with 150hp.
-Insurance on the Astra is reasonable too, with our chosen model of the Vauxhall sitting in Group 17.
+The Vauxhall Astra is a firm favourite with first-time car owners, or those who just want faff-free driving.
+If affordability is your thing, the good news is that the Astra fares well against brilliant alternatives like the Ford Focus and the Volkswagen Golf.
+It’s not even much slower than its rivals either.
+This 1.2-litre Turbo SRi version takes only 9.7 seconds to 0-62mph, which puts it only a second behind the Golf 1.5 TSI Evo with 150hp.
+Insurance on the Astra is reasonable too, as most Design and GS models sit in or around group 18.

 Audi A3